 BLS Providers meets the current ECC 2015 and the current American Heart Association standards for Healthcare Provider CPR and AED.
 It covers CPR and AED for Adults, Children, and Infants.

 This course takes approximately 3.5 hours to complete.

-A pocket mask, American Heart Association BLS Provider Student Workbook, and two year certification are included in this course.
+A pocket mask, American Heart Association BLS Provider student workbook, and two-year BLS Provider certification are included with this course.